 - The grey rectangle in the middle that represents the machine itself,

 - The command queue down the right-hand side of the machine.

-Some of the controls are just to do with the controller (like load image), but some (like set home or shade square wave) send commands to the machine itself.
+Some of the controls are just to do with the controller (like load image), but some (like set home or render pixel) send commands to the machine itself.
 Some of the controls are number spinners, click and drag up and down on them to change their value.